 You can personalize your message by using any of the properties in the Add Property dropdown, which shows all of the template variables available in Klaviyo.
 Using this, you can, for example, address the recipient by their first name, if it's known.
 If it's not, you can use a generic term, such as "friend."

-As you begin creating your message, you'll see how the message will look once it's delivered to a certain recipient.
-This recipient is shown in the card in the upper right-hand corner.
+As you begin creating your message, you'll see how the message will look once it's delivered to a certain recipient in a specific country.
+This recipient and country are shown in the card in the upper right-hand corner.
 For list- and segment-triggered flows, you can search for any profile in your account or select from the 10 most recent profiles added to the list or segment.

 Date property-based flows are similar except that they will only show a profile that has the date property that triggers the flow.